rspamd/rspamd.com/doc/tutorials/writing_rules.md

 ## Redis requests

-Rspamd uses Redis heavily for different purposes.
-There are couple of useful functions that are defined in the file `lua_redis.lua`.
-These functions should be available globally in all Lua modules.
-Here is an example of parsing Redis config for a module and making requests subsequently:
+Rspamd relies heavily on Redis for various purposes.
+A couple of useful functions for working with Redis are defined in the file `lua_redis.lua` and should be globally available in all Lua modules.
+Here is an example of how to parse the Redis configuration for a module and make requests:

 ~~~lua
 local redis_params